 Secondary arterial roadways are intended to link the collector road network with other arterial roads.
 These roadways are designed to carry high volumes of traffic from one community to another and direct vehicular traffic away from the residential core of the municipality onto a higher volume road network.
-Secondary arterial roads are designed for four (4) travel lanes with a right-of-way (ROW) of eight (80) feet.
-Route 571 should have a sixty (60) foot roadway width between Clarksville Road and Cranbury Road/Wallace Road to accommodate one through lane in each direction, a center turn lane, and shoulders for bicycles and turning movements.
+Secondary arterial roads are designed for four (4) travel lanes with a right-of-way (ROW) of eight eighty (80) feet.
+Route 571 should have a has already been approved to have a sixty (60) foot roadway width between Clarksville Road and Cranbury Road/Wallace Road to accommodate one through lane in each direction, a center turn lane, and shoulders for bicycles and turning movements.
+Reconstruction of this segment is expected to occur in the near future.
+A similar crosssection is proposed for the Lake Campus Connector, as indicated on Map 01, but is proposed to remain privately owned by Princeton University.